Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: INTRODUCTION

-In the fluids community, various computational fluid dynamics (CFD) solvers also exist~\cite{nava2022fast, battista_ib2d_2017, bernier_simulations_2019, bezgin_jax-fluids_2022, holl_phiflow_2020, jasak_openfoam_2009, liu_fishgym_2022, palacios_stanford_2014, kohnke1982ansys}.
-However, these solvers suffer from various deficiencies for use in robotics, including: poor accuracy, generalizability, computational efficiency, and stability over larger time-steps (fully-implicit integration); lack of full differentiability for unsteady flow; and inability to handle fluid-structure interaction (FSI) to properly simulate unsteady, multi-physics coupling between the fluid and solid (\textit{e.g.}, robot) dynamics.
+In the fluids community, various computational fluid dynamics (CFD) simulators also exist~\cite{nava_fast_2022, chen_computational_2014, battista_ib2d_2017, bernier_simulations_2019, jasak_openfoam_2009, palacios_stanford_2014, manual_ansys_2009, siemens_digital_industries_software_simcenter_2021, holl_phiflow_2020, bezgin_jax-fluids_2022, du_functional_2020, liu_fishgym_2022}.
+However, these solvers each possess at least one key deficiency that limits their usability for robotics.
+These deficiencies include poor accuracy, generalizability, and computational efficiency; instability over larger time steps due to explicit integration; lack of full differentiability for robotics tasks (e.g., control) in unsteady flow; and inability to handle fluid-structure interaction (FSI) to properly simulate the unsteady, multi-physics coupling between the fluid and robot dynamics.

-We propose \textbf{Aquarium}, an \emph{open-source, physics-based, fully differentiable} solver for simulating the coupled fluid-structure interactions between robotic systems and the surrounding fluid.
-The fluid dynamics are solved by integrating over the governing Navier-Stokes equations directly with a fully implicit Crank-Nicolson scheme to preserve stability over large time steps.
-The fluid discretization is handled using a second-order finite-volume method, while the fluid-solid coupling is achieved using the immersed boundary method~\cite{peskin_immersed_2002}, which separates the fluid and solid mesh to avoid computationally-expensive re-meshing.
-Specifically, we build upon the work of Taira et. al. \cite{taira_immersed_2007} and Perot \cite{PEROT199351} to pose the FSI as an optimization problem, with the fluid-solid coupling acting as an equality constraint to satisfy the no-slip boundary condition.
-Analytical gradients are computed by applying the implicit function theorem directly to the fluid-structure interaction problem.
-Aquarium is currently implemented in 2D, but the methodology is generalizable to 3D to capture the complete fluid-solid-coupled physics.
-In summary, our contribution is a solver for robotics applications with the following features:
+We propose \textbf{Aquarium}, an \emph{open-source, physics-based, fully differentiable} solver for simulating the two-dimensional (2D) coupled dynamics between robotic systems and their surrounding fluid environment.
+The single-phase fluid dynamics are solved by integrating over the governing Navier-Stokes equations directly with a fully implicit Crank-Nicolson scheme to preserve stability over large time steps.
+The fluid discretization is handled using a second-order finite-volume method, while the fluid-robot coupling is achieved using the immersed boundary method~\cite{peskin_immersed_2002}, which separates the fluid and robot meshes to avoid computationally expensive re-meshing.
+Specifically, we build upon the work of Taira et. al. \cite{taira_immersed_2007} and Perot \cite{perot_analysis_1993} to pose the FSI dynamics as an optimization problem, with the fluid-robot coupling acting as equality constraints to satisfy the no-slip boundary condition.
+Analytical gradients are computed by applying the implicit function theorem directly to the FSI problem.
+Aquarium is currently implemented in 2D for rigid bodies, but the methodology is generalizable to 3D flow and soft bodies.
+In summary, Aquarium offers:

 \begin{itemize}